Convert MD to PDF

 ## Executive Summary

-We propose developing a cross-platform mobile app for inventory management.
+We propose building a cross-platform inventory app.

 ## Project Scope